dekadentno/blockchain-notes/README.md

 - proof of stake - there are no more miners; instead, there are Validators.
 These validators, or stakeholders, determine which block makes it onto the blockchain.
 In order to validate transactions and create blocks, validators put up their own coins as “stake”.
 Think of it as placing a bet - if they validate a fraudulent transaction, they lose their holdings as well as their rights to participate as a validator in the future.
 - Delegated Byzantine Fault Tolerance (DBFT) - Consensus algorithm based on assigning roles to nodes to help coordinate consensus.
 - other algorithms - proof of activity, proof of burn

+### Blockchain identity
+Like a social security number, a bank account, a drivers license, or a club membership, your blockchain identity is how you establish yourself in the world, in this case the blockchain world.
+By using hashing algorithms, blockchains help create our identity in a way that is extremely secure.

+- wallet - a mechanism for establishing our identity on the blockchain. it allows us to do things like sending coins, recieving them etc with the use of public keys, private keys and wallet addresses.
+- wallet address is the unique identifier for your wallet. we can share it with others so that we can recieve and send coins. it is made from the public key with SHA256 and RIPEMD160 in base 58.
+- private key - allows you to spend coins from your wallet
+- public key - shared with everyone, derivated from the private key. cannot be used to spend coins or access them. keys are cryptographicaly related.
+- ecdsa - Elliptic Curve Digital Signature Algorithm - one way hashing algorithm for getting a public key from a private key. very difficult to reverse.